noahschuetz/CloudNeRF/README.md

 # CloudNeRF Documentation

 Welcome to CloudNeRF, a cutting-edge platform designed for efficient neural radiance field processing in cloud environments.
-This documentation provides comprehensive guidance on setting up and using CloudNeRF, ensuring a seamless experience for users aiming to leverage neural radiance fields in their projects.
+This documentation provides comprehensive guidance on setting up and using CloudNeRF, ensuring a seamless experience for users aiming to leverage mesh creation with neural radiance fields in their projects.

 ## Getting Started

+1. First make sure that your machine meets the hard- and software requirements mentioned below.
+2. Then follow the setup instructions by providing the correct environment variables for your system.
+3. Run `docker compose up -d`
+4. UI will be exposed at port 3000.
+Connect either via http://localhost:3000 or https://your-qualified-domain-name.tld.
+For production builds we recommend exposing the UI through a proxy server such as nginx
+5. (optional) Inspect logs of the background processes triggered by the UI with `docker compose logs --follow gpu-api`

+## Requirements

 To begin using CloudNeRF, ensure that your system meets the following hardware and software requirements.